to this guide providing information about reference management tools for staff and students at Lund University.

 Can't find what you're looking for?

-Please contact the librarian at your Faculty Library by going to the local websites for contact information, support and training sessions at the different libraries.
+Please contact your Faculty Library by going to the local websites for contact information, support and training sessions at the different libraries.
 Here are links to some of the libraries different pages regarding Reference management.

 Faculty of Law